ShakilaRavimal/DecisionTree/README.md

 # DecisionTree

-The Decision Tree algorithm is writtten in pure C++
+Decision Tree algorithm is writtten in pure C++